16 Comments

 Paying the overstay fine at the airport

-While for years only cash payments in Soles or US$ (the exchange rate is miserable, so best have enough Soles on hand) were accepted, one of our readers informed us that at least since August 2022 additionally credit card payments are an option as well.
+While for years only cash payments in Soles or US$ (the exchange rate is miserable, so best have enough Soles on hand) were accepted, since August 2022 additionally credit card payments are an option.
 With the receipt, return to the immigration counter.

 If you know the number of days you overstayed, you as well can first pay at the counter and then proceed to immigrations with the payment receipt.
 Usually, that’s it and you are free to leave.